Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

     ...
 ```

-### Creating a new QML application with AR support
+### Creating a new QML app with AR support

-An example of QML application with AR support can be found in the folder
+An example of QML app with AR support can be found in the folder
 `Examples\AR\QmlArExample` in the toolkit repo.

 1. Install the ArcGIS Runtime SDK for Qt.
 See